Good Juries, Better Trials, Best Results

-Michael Brown is a veteran litigator and principal at Miles & Stockbridge with his own collection of trial experiences, and a varied collection it is.
+Michael Brown is a veteran litigator and principal at Miles & Stockbridge [now a Partner at Nelson Mullins] with his own collection of trial experiences, and a varied collection it is.
 His specialties include product liability defense, medical malpractice defense, lead paint defense, and employment litigation.

 Brown has tried sixty-plus cases (and counting), and he has lost only three — a track record that speaks volumes for the skill and attention he brings to each case.

 Brown knows it takes more than researching the law and taking depositions to get ready for trial.
 He starts by creating a profile of his worst and ideal jurors.
 This gives him a better chance of removing undesirable jurors, leaving those most likely to understand, interpret and analyze the details crucial to bringing in a favorable verdict for his client.

 Just as important, he needs to find jurors who will relate to him as a person and an attorney.
 Brown works with Litigation Insights for help with jury selection.

 “Litigation Insights is on the money when it comes to reading a person or situation,” said Brown.
 “They help me find juries with the right listening skills, attention spans and personality profiles that fit me and my communication style.”

 At 6-foot-5 and nearly 300 lbs., Brown has a big and bold presentation style, and he needs jurors who are going to be receptive to his approach.

 He looks for jurors that won’t be intimidated by his presence.
 He wants juries that will stay with him and remain impartial as they listen to the testimony.
 “I need people to hear me out,” said Brown.